charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 For me, the whole process takes something like five minutes to complete.
 It is pretty nice to be able to completely provision an EC2 instance in five minutes without having to do anything more than select a few buttons.
 So the experience has its upside.
 I definitely want to improve the app, but at least this is a start.

+## EndPoints

+Here is a list of all the endpoints I'm using at this time and the file in the **server/routes** directory in which they are found:

+- index.js (all use AWS api)
+  - /associate-elastic-ip
+  - /create-educate
+  - /create-standard
+  - /get-instance-status
+  - /reboot-instance
+- ssh-runner.js (all use ssh2)
+  - /run-get-started
+  - /run-ubuntu-setup
+- script-pusher (all use spawn)
+  - /copy-get-started
+  - /remove-known-host

+On the client end, I have my code refactored into a similar, but not identical, pattern.

 ## Details

 The **routes/ssh-runner.js** file must get its HostAddress (the Elastic IP of the server) and Private Key identity file from **~/.ssh/config** via the technique explained in the [Get SSH and Private IP][gsapi] assignment.
 This is an important part of the assignment, as filling in the information by hand is among the time consuming parts of grading your assignment.
 Having to do it manually would definitely be a bumpy stretch in the process of grading any assignment.